kn-neeraj/selfheal-demo-browserstack/README.md

 - Clone the repository
 - Install dependencies `gradle build`
 - To run the test suite having cross-platform with parallelization, run `gradle sampleTest`
-- To run the `selfheal` test suite having cross-platform with parallelization, run `gradle sampleLocalTest`
+- To run the `selfheal` test suite having cross-platform with parallelization, run `gradle sampleSelfHealTest`

 Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)